The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Days 1–30: Get the foundation right

-• Get your platform ready: Launch your online ordering for catering, implementing the hybrid approach (OLO for standard orders, forms for custom).
-And remember, prioritize a commission-free platform.
+• Get your platform ready: Launch online ordering for catering (OLO for standard orders, forms for custom).
+Prioritize a commission-free platform.

-• Optimize your catering menu: Start using headcount-based bundles and "per-person" pricing.
-Schedule professional photography specifically for your catering spreads.
+• Optimize your catering menu: Use headcount-based bundles and "per-person" pricing.
+Schedule professional photography for your catering spreads.

-• Set up catering logistics: Integrate your delivery partners, if needed.
-And be sure to stock up on high-quality catering supplies and packaging.
+• Set up catering logistics: Integrate delivery partners if needed.
+Stock up on high-quality catering supplies and packaging.

-• Train your team: Designate and train a "Catering Captain" on the key principles (be obsessive about on-time delivery, use the "Yes, And" pivot, optimize your POS, use split-delivery tactics).
+• Train your team: Designate and train a "Catering Captain" on key principles (obsess over on-time delivery, use the "Yes, And" pivot, optimize your POS, use split-delivery tactics).

 • Set up basic 3P conversion: Start using the "Direct order flyer" in all marketplace orders.

-• Get the SEO engine rolling: Launch an SEO-ready catering landing page to get in front of local customers and update your GBP to include a link for catering.
+• Get the SEO engine rolling: Launch an SEO-ready catering landing page and update your GBP to include a link for catering.

 Days 31–60: Generate more demand